governance-at-scale 3 min read

 Architecture Brief Systems thinking, implementation detail, and a bias toward clarity over noise.

 The management group and subscription hierarchy is the skeleton of your Azure governance.
-Every policy assignment, every RBAC assignment, every cost boundary inherits from it.
-Get it right and governance scales naturally as the organisation grows.
-Get it wrong and you face a choice between painful restructuring or permanent workarounds.
-This post is about the decisions that matter and the patterns that don’t age well.
+Every policy assignment, every RBAC assignment, and every cost boundary inherits from it.
+Get it right, and governance scales naturally.
+Get it wrong, and you face a choice between painful restructuring or permanent workarounds.

 Management Group Design Principles

-The “one subscription for everything” pattern is common in organisations that started small and grew without restructuring.
-The structural problem is that blast radius, policy scope, and cost attribution all collapse into a single unit.
-You cannot apply a stricter policy to your production resources without it applying to everything.
-You cannot give a team access to their workload without giving them visibility of all other workloads in the subscription.
-Cost chargeback becomes an exercise in tagging discipline rather than structural separation.
-Restructuring out of this pattern is possible but requires a migration plan and acceptance that it will take multiple quarters.
+The “one subscription for everything” pattern is a common trap for organisations that started small.
+The structural problem is that blast radius and cost attribution collapse into a single unit.
+You cannot apply a stricter policy to production without it affecting dev.
+Restructuring out of this is essential, but it takes time and a solid migration plan.

 The Decisions That Determine Everything Downstream